Ascrion/inventory-management-system/README.md

-# Walmart Inventory Management App
+# Inventory Management App

-An app with a state of the art prediction model, to help Walmart home-delivery stores predict demand in advance and stockpile products in the required quantities.
+ - An app with a state of the art prediction model,to help home-delivery stores predict demand in advance and stockpile products in the required quantities.
+ - Created for the Walmart Sparkathon Challenge, but not affiliated with Walmart.